Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 • canned foods, such as soups and vegetables

-The amount of electrolytes you require on a daily basis varies and is based on several factors, including:
+The amount of electrolytes you require daily varies and is based on several factors, including:

 • age